-Director of the Art Therapy Program, Assistant Professor
+- Director of the Art Therapy Program, Associate Professor

 Bardot, H. (2013).
-Culturally aware issues of grief and loss.
+The universality of grief and loss.
 In P. Howie, S. Prasad & J. Kristel (Eds.).
 Using art therapy with diverse populations crossing cultures and abilities.
 London: Jessica Kingsley Publishers.

 Potash, J.; Bardot, H.; Wang, X.; Chan, F.; Ho, A.; & Cheng, C. (2013).
 Mandalas as indicators of burnout among end-of-life care workers.
 Journal of Applied Arts & Health, 4(3), 363-377.